 Zen and the Art of Motorcycle Maintenance by Robert M. Pirsig.
 This is of the most over-rated books I’ve ever read.
 It reads like a sophomore’s attempt at trying to be a deep writer.
 As I finished it, I couldn’t believe that people actually like it.
 But apparently, I’m in the minority.
 Acclaimed as one of the most exciting books in the history of American letters, this modern epic became an instant bestseller upon publication in 1974, transforming a generation and continuing to inspire millions.
-The narrator’s relationship with his son leads to a powerful self-reckoning; the craft of motorcycle maintenance leads to an austerely beautiful process for reconciling science, religion, and humanism.
-Resonant with the confusions of existence, Zen and the Art of Motorcycle Maintenance is a touching and transcendent book of life.
-Buy Now
+The narrator's relationship with his son leads to a powerful self-reckoning; the craft of motorcycle maintenance leads to an austerely beautiful process for reconciling science, religion, and humanism.
+Buy Now.

 Most Read Last Week